TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Remove-B1CustomList.md

 ```

 ## DESCRIPTION
-This function is used to remove named lists from BloxOne Threat Defense.
+This function is used to remove named lists from Infoblox Threat Defense.
 These are referred to and displayed as Custom Lists within the CSP.

 ## EXAMPLES